 This issue happens when clips are getting offlined and then relinked.
 It can be the case when :

-.braware located on an external drive (or a network location) : their filepath could change from one session to another (on Windows, the letter of the drive can change)
+Or when your .braw files are located on an external drive (or a network location) : their filepath could change from one session to another (on Windows, the letter of the drive can change)

-Also, this issue only happens if you modified the "Media Start" timecode from your footage, manually or also for example using our BRAW Studio Panel (see below).
+Also, this issue only happens if you modified the "Media Start" timecode of your footage, manually or also for example using our BRAW Studio Panel (see below).
 For all we know this Adobe behavior is not specific to Blackmagic RAW (.BRAW) files.

-When these clips are getting offlined by Premiere Pro and need to be relinked (and this can be done automatically), if the option "Align Timecode" is set, then Premiere Pro will shift some clips in timeline.
+When these clips are getting offlined by Premiere Pro and need to be relinked (and this can be done automatically), if the option "Align Timecode" is set, then Premiere Pro will shift some clips in your timeline.